-Facebook’s discovery-focused ‘Explore Feed’ hits the desktop
+Facebook officially rolls out its discovery-focused ‘Explore Feed’

 MysteryVibe’s Stephanie Alys talks about a pleasurable future

-Facebook’s tests of an alternative News Feed dubbed the “Explore” feed are progressing, it seems.
-Previously available on mobile devices in the main navigation, Facebook’s new Explore Feed is now appearing for users on the desktop.
-The feed is found in the left-side sidebar, within the “Explore” section – where you’ll also find links to Facebook features like Events, Groups, Pages, Moments, Saved items, and more.
+Facebook’s tests of an alternative News Feed dubbed the “Explore” feed have progressed to a full rollout, the company now confirms.
+Previously available on mobile devices in the main navigation, Facebook’s new Explore Feed is now appearing for users on the desktop, as well.
+Facebook tells TechCrunch this is the beginning of the official rollout of the Explore feed.

+On the desktop, the feed is found in the left-side sidebar, within the “Explore” section – where you’ll also find links to Facebook features like Events, Groups, Pages, Moments, Saved items, and more.

-The expansion to desktop was first spotted via Matt Navarra, who shared a screenshot of the Explore Feed to Twitter.
+The expansion to desktop was first spotted via Matt Navarra, who shared a screenshot of the Explore Feed on Twitter.

+On mobile, the Explore feed is in the main navigation under the “More” menu.

 The idea behind the Explore Feed is to help Facebook users discover more content across the social network, beyond posts from friends and Pages you already follow.
 Instead, this feed surfaces recommended content it thinks you might find interesting, including posts, articles, photos and videos from sources you haven’t followed yet – like Facebook Pages and other posts from publishers or news organizations.